 Arizona Western College – 2020 S Ave 8 E, Yuma, AZ 85365, 928-344-7641

 Questions?
-Contact Arizona’s state office at: 602-258-2410
+Contact Arizona’s state office at 602-258-2410

 How to start GED preparation

-To sit for the GED examination you must not have a high school diploma or be registered for high school, and in case you want to acquire your own GED diploma, please take notice of everything addressed in this article.
+To sit for the GED exam, you must not have a high school diploma or be registered for high school, and in case you want to acquire your own GED diploma, please take notice of everything addressed in this article.
 Get optimally prepared, locate a GED testing site in your area, and register online.

 Benefits of the GED diploma

 Every year, over 800,000 adults sit for the GED exam and the majority is successful.
 The GED program is structured in a way that applicants who acquire the GED credential outperform around 40 percent of high school graduates, and around 15 percent of secondary education credentials issued, are GED diplomas.
-More than 96 percent of American employers regard GED test diploma holders comparable to high school graduates in terms of earnings and opportunities for promotions.
+More than 96 percent of American employers regard GED diploma holders comparable to high school graduates in terms of earnings and opportunities for promotions.

 The GED exam is a group of four sub-tests that measures applicants’ skills and knowledge at the level that can be expected of graduating traditional high school students.
 The GED assessment program offers adults the opportunity to continue their education, and actually, 96 percent of all colleges and universities are accepting GED graduates provided they meet other requirements of their admissions process.
-To qualify for the GED exam, you must not be enrolled in a school program, not have graduated from a secondary school, be at least aged 16 (for 16/17 year old’s there are further conditions – see a test center).
+To qualify for the GED exam, you must not be enrolled in a school program, not have graduated from a secondary school, be at least age 16 (for 16/17-year-old’s there are further conditions – see a test center).